 During the spring and summer, the weekly Farmers' Market in downtown Los Altos demonstrates the popularity of repeated pedestrian-friendly street closures.
-Likewise, the State Street Green, a temporary park on State Street erected for the summer of 2013, demonstrates the viability of pedestrian-oriented programming in concert with downtown retail as seen in Figure 6-2.
+Likewise, the State Street Green, a temporary park on State Street erected for the summer of 2013 and the smaller "Green" Streets on Third Street demonstrate the viability of pedestrian-oriented programming in concert with downtown retail as seen in Figure 6-2.

-- Encourage recurring street closures for pedestrian- and bike-focused programming in Downtown Los Altos by expediting the permitting process for these events.
+Encourage recurring street closures for pedestrian- and bike-focused programming in Downtown Los Altos by expediting the permitting process for these events.